sorelmitra/learn/dotnet/dotnet-sst-lambda/src/Readme.md

 * `/<tenant-id>/<sub-path>` -> `<env>-<tenant-id>-students` DynamoDB table, where `env` could be `dev`, `prod`, etc.

 There will be a `default` tenant for general usage, and an `aat` tenant for AATs.
 Other tenants are not added, as our purpose is to just demonstrate the separation of AAT data from real-world data.

+## Custom URL

+See usage of `customDomain` and `CustomDomainUrl` in `MyStack.ts`.
+Make sure to start locally like this:

+- Run `EXTERNAL_STAGE=dev AWS_PROFILE=dev-profile yarn dev`.

+Explanation: The SST's "internal" stage is the one you use under development, e.g. `sorel`.
+The `EXTERNAL_STAGE` is the actual AWS stage, e.g. `dev` or `production`.
+In `MyStack.ts::getCustomDomainValues()`, these values are used in order to apply your URL in the correct AWS environment, while still maintaining a suffix with your "internal" stage.